darkSubmit/LotoPrediction/README.md

 LotoPrediction

-this is an autmatisation an acquiistion script for run junpyter notebook from this article: https://ledatascientist.com/le-deep-learning-et-le-hasard-prediction-du-loto/
+this is an automatisation an acquisition script for run junpyter notebook from this article: https://ledatascientist.com/le-deep-learning-et-le-hasard-prediction-du-loto/

 1) You need instance of mongodb in localhost